 Cons of Common Stock

-- High risk: As we mentioned earlier, there is no maximum or minimum return on your investment, meaning you may lose all of your money with common stocks.
-While you can usually sell before making a total loss, your common stocks may not always be as lucrative as you’d hoped.
+- High risk: As we mentioned earlier, there is no maximum or minimum return on your investment.
+Since risk and returns are directly related, there are chances that you may lose all of your money with common stocks.
+While you can usually sell before making a total loss, your common stocks may not always be as lucrative as you’d hoped

-- Volatile investment: A company’s stock value can tank in days.
+- Volatile investment: A company’s stock volatility is dependent upon various factors like investor’s sentiment, earnings release, company or global news, etc.; the value can tank in days.
 If you’re not keeping a watchful eye on your investments, they may bring your portfolio into the red.

-- Low priority: Common stockholders are the last to get paid for dividends and company liquidation.
-After employees, creditors, suppliers, and preferred stockholders, whatever’s left is shared among common stockholders, which may not be very much.
+- Low priority: Even though common stock signifies ownership in the company, common stockholders are the last to get paid for dividends and any proceeds in an event of company liquidation.
+Liquidation preference places employees, creditors, suppliers, and preferred stockholders ahead in the payout hierarchy, and whatever’s left is shared among common stockholders, which may not be very much.

 What Is Preferred Stock?